 You can use the status Draft or Pending Review for this.
 The Editor will take care of publishing your post.
 If you want to get notified by email, subscribe to the blog on the frontpage.

-Share your own post with your colleagues, clients in newsletters, with your friends on Facebook, relations in Twitter, LinkedIn, G+ or any social media that you use frequently.
-Twitter is in general more a PR (public) medium, as is G+.
+Share your own post with your colleagues, clients in newsletters, in relevant groups, with your friends on Facebook, relations in Twitter, LinkedIn, G+ or any social media that you use frequently.
+Twitter is in general more a PR (public) medium.
 LinkedIn is more a professional sharing network.
 But, also Facebook is more and more becoming a mixed private & business media.
 So, dare to share, it might lead to unexpected responses.

 Stock image: Freeimages.com/Davide Farabegoli